Prabhat-Singh05/DE_project_batch_process/README.md

 Source link: https://www.kaggle.com/datasets/ksabishek/massive-bank-dataset-1-million-rows

-Note - the data file is converted to csv file format which is kept in data directory
+Note - the data file is converted to csv file format which is kept in data folder.

 ## Data Sturcture:
 - Date - The date on which the transaction took place.